hpccsystems-solutions-lab/FindYourParadise/README.md

 # Find Your Paradise

-An HPCC Systems Hackathon Challenge!
+An HPCC Systems ECL Code Challenge and Workshop!

-Note: The content contained in this challenge is for training purposes only, and any relation to any existing product is purely coincidental.
+Note: The content contained in this challenge is for training purposes only, and any relation to any existing product(s) is purely coincidental.

 # Challenge Overview